 What It Looks Like

-The O-ring shows flat spots, surface grooving or material removal on the sealing surfaces.
-The cross-section is asymmetric — worn flat on the contact faces.
-In severe cases, the O-ring is abraded through.
+The O-ring shows flat spots, surface grooving, or material removal on the contact sealing surfaces.
+The cross-section is asymmetric — worn flat on one or both contact faces.
+In severe cases, the O-ring is abraded through to failure.
 Most common on dynamic seals (piston and rod seals).
+The worn surface has a smooth, polished appearance (fine abrasion from particle sliding) or a grooved pattern (abrasion from larger particles or rough surface).

 Root Cause

-• Rod or bore surface finish too rough (Ra too high)
+- Rod or bore surface finish too rough (Ra > 0.4 µm for dynamic seals)

 Prevention

-• Verify rod and bore surface finish is within specification: Ra 0.1–0.4 μm for dynamic seals
+- Verify rod and bore surface finish is within specification: Ra 0.1–0.2 µm for dynamic seals (measured axially, parallel to motion direction)

-• Install wiper seals or scrapers to prevent external contamination ingress
+- Install wiper seals or scrapers upstream of the primary O-ring seal to prevent external contamination ingress

-• Consider PTFE-coated or internally lubricated O-ring compounds for dry-running applications
+- Consider PTFE-coated or internally lubricated NBR compounds for dry-running applications; specify 90 Shore A for contaminated environments

 ---